ASSERT-KTH/flacoco/README.md

 # flacoco · [![Build Status](https://travis-ci.com/SpoonLabs/flacoco.svg?branch=master)](https://travis-ci.com/SpoonLabs/flacoco) [![codecov](https://codecov.io/gh/SpoonLabs/flacoco/branch/master/graph/badge.svg?token=7WWFGI1KWW)](https://codecov.io/gh/SpoonLabs/flacoco)

-**Flacoco** is a fault localization tool for Java based on [Jacoco](https://github.com/jacoco/jacoco) and [test-runner](https://github.com/STAMP-project/test-runner) that aims at emcompassing several fault localization techniques.
+**flacoco** is a fault localization tool for Java based on [Jacoco](https://github.com/jacoco/jacoco) and [test-runner](https://github.com/STAMP-project/test-runner) that aims at emcompassing several fault localization techniques.

 * **Ease of use**: With an intuitive, reliable and stable API, flacoco can be easily used in other projects such as automated program repair tools.
 * **Compatibility**: Supports JUnit3, Junit4 and JUni5.
 Supports Java 8 to 16.
 Supports Linux, MacOS and Windows.